A displeased woman with the Spotify logo emphasising UK independent artists facing Spotify boycott decision in 2026

 Total monthly income: £985-1,185.
 Now, you may think, from 80,000 Spotify listeners, that isn’t very much but, that is £1000 per month, almost 100% guaranteed.
 Spotify represents only 20-40% of that, depending on the month.
 Could this artist leave Spotify and survive financially?
 Absolutely.
 Would they lose the discovery engine that feeds the rest of the funnel?
 Yeah, very likely.
 They view Spotify as an acceptable tool for finding new people while building an owned and highly engaged audience elsewhere.

-That’s the calculation loads of artists are making right now.
+That’s the maths most artists are faced with right now.
 This isn’t the “stay or leave” binary choice that it may first seem.
 But more a case of “how heavily am I relying on this, and what happens if I pull out?”

 Beyond the Numbers: How to Make a Values-Based Decision